bilalq/lite-dfm/README.md

 If you are using a value of none for your background color, this is the only way you will be able to make this plugin properly hide your UI elements.

+### Left offset
+This plugin doesn't center, but instead offsets text from the left.
+You can specify exactly how many columns you want this offset to be.
+Any value from 1 to 22 is valid.
+By default, 22 is used.

+    let g:lite_dfm_left_offset = 16

+### Keeping the ruler
+You may prefer to have the ruler on when you have LiteDFM active.
+You can do so by adding this to your vimrc:

+    let g:lite_dfm_keep_ruler=1

 Similar Plugins
 ---------------